rafaelcalhau/devplaces-web/README.md

   npm install # or yarn
   ```

+## Settings

+There is a settings file and you can edit it in order to configure the App's name, API server address and more.

+  > src/config/settings.json

 ## Usage

 In order to run or build the project, you need to have the package Create React App installed.